24 best bakeries in London you knead to try

 Close map

-Best bakeries London: 30 places you knead to try
+24 best bakeries in London you knead to try

 Is there a greater joy than piling a pillowy soft bun into your mouth, or slathering a piece of freshly made bread in a thick layer of butter before savouring it slowly?
 Bakeries, they bring a lot of joy, don’t they?
 And we think they should be celebrated.
-So much so that we’ve gone out of our way to try one, or two, or maybe thirty odd, in a quest to find the best bakeries London has to offer.
+So much so that we’ve gone out of our way to visit a decent selection in our quest to find the best bakeries London has to offer.

 Made to be snapped, papped and photographed, these London bakeries are seriously satisfying to look at, and that’s before you get to their goods.
 With counters loaded with everything from cinnamon buns and custard tarts to sourdough and doughnuts, there’s a cake shop in London for you, whatever your preference.
 And the beauty, of course, of baked goods is that they’re acceptable at just about any time of the day.
 Just woken up?
 Get yourself a croissant, friend.
 Flagging in the afternoon?
 It’s time for a sugar rush courtesy of a cupcake.
 Ready for bed?
 Help yourself to tea and toast before you tuck yourself up.